 And I added a few shelves.
 There were two broken drawers that couldn’t be repaired.
 CLICK HERE to see how I did it.

 I have to admit I had a few doubts about this makeover.
 Not the Restoration Hardware Finish but the repairs on this “JANKY” piece (broken leg and wood damage) that were needed before I could even begin to make it beautiful again.
 Ever have those issues with your thrift store and curbside finds?
 I’m sure you have and I would love to hear how your project turned out too.
 Was it good or bad?
 Did it make it to the burn pile?
 LOL, this one was close.
+Oh and don’t forget to pin this one to your FURNITURE MAKEOVER board.

 Thanks for stopping by and please, come back often as I share all my DIY projects here.
 It’s my therapy… most of the time. 🙂